Zhang-Zhenning/NCSA_project_iDash/README.md

 Then you can use **manage_db_fast.py** or **manage_db.py** to manage the database via HTTP.
 The server will defaultly run on port **8123** which is also the default URL in **manage_db_fast.py**.

-Please use the following commands to stop the server and restart tge server:
+Please use the following commands to stop the server and restart the server:

 ~~~
 sudo clickhouse stop